do-mpc/do-mpc/documentation/source/theory_orthogonal_collocation.rst

 It is important to note that this is an **implict ODE integration scheme**, since we need to evaluate the ODE equation for yet to be determined future states of the system.
-While this seems inconvenient for simulation it is straightforward to incorporate in an model predictive control (MPC) or moving horizon estimation (MHE) formulation, which are essentially large constrained optimization problems of the form:
+While this seems inconvenient for simulation it is straightforward to incorporate in a model predictive control (MPC) or moving horizon estimation (MHE) formulation, which are essentially large constrained optimization problems of the form: